alanmmolina/alanmmolina.github.io/content/projects/standalone/composing-a-spotify-analytics-pipeline-with-dagster.md

 [[articles/tools/dagster|Dagster]]'s asset-first approach offers a refreshing perspective on data orchestration.
 Today, I want to share a hands-on journey building a complete Spotify Data Pipeline that puts these ideas into practice.
 It's remarkable how shifting to think in terms of assets can transform the way you approach pipeline development.

 I've always found that the best way to understand a new tool is to build something meaningful with it.
 We'll extract artist data from Spotify, transform it through a Medallion Architecture (`bronze` → `silver` → `gold`), and create consolidated artist insights ready for analysis.
-This project represents a practical implementation of the concepts we've discussed—bringing theory into the realm of working code.
+This project represents a practical implementation of the concepts we've discussed - bringing theory into the realm of working code.

-Data Engineering with a soundtrack—let's get started.
+Data Engineering with a soundtrack - let's get started.

 ---
 ## Project Overview